OH (216) 956-3246 FL (941) 779-8195

 • Funeral and burial expenses: Receipts and invoices

-Collecting and preserving this evidence requires careful attention.
-An experienced wrongful death attorney can help coordinate with investigators, medical experts, and financial specialists to build the strongest possible case.
+Preserving and gathering the evidence requires experience and attention, an experienced attorney can help coordinate with investigators, medical experts and financial specialists to construct the strongest case possible.

 Understanding Compensation in Wrongful Death Claims